This story starts with some specialized code, designed to very quickly set the case on a set of fixed length symbols:

 (b010

 ) as it left more choices open.
-To support their
+To support their decision the

 If it is necessary to achieve the de facto collating sequence (specials, alphabetics, numerics), it may be achieved, during comparison operations, by inverting b7 if b6 = b5 = 1.
 That is, the three high-order bits of the column of numerics would then become 111, which would make them collate high to the alphabetics, with high-order bits of 100 and 101.